-It typically points to a network connectivity issue that is preventing the device from reaching the Netflix service.
+It usually means there's a problem with your network connection.
 Follow the troubleshooting steps below to resolve the issue.

-You can test your device's connection to the internet by attempting to visit a webpage, such as netflix.com.
+You can test your device's connection to the internet by trying to visit a webpage, such as netflix.com.

-If Safari says it cannot open the page because your device is not connected to the internet, you may be experiencing a connectivity issue that will require troubleshooting your home network or your device's connection to the internet.
-See Apple's support site for more help.
+If Safari says it can't open the page because your device is not connected to the internet, you might need to troubleshoot your home network or your device's connection to the internet.
+See Apple Support for more help.

 Once you're connected to the internet, try Netflix again.

-If you see the error NSEZ-403, we are currently unable to connect your account to the Netflix service.
-Please try to stream again at a later time.
+If you get the error NSEZ-403, it means we can't connect your account to Netflix right now.
+Try again later.

 Turn off your device.